psylink-me/psylink-datasets/2023-03-05_spelling_out_hello/README.md

     - Each time step includes 250 EMG/IMU datasets with 14 channels each
         - The last of the 250 data sets are the most recent signals
         - The data sets before that are historical signals which are shifted to the left each time a new signal comes in, forming a Toeplitz matrix
-        - Occasionally, bluetooth packets are dropped, causing a reset of the buffer of historical signals, and therefore a discontinuity in the Toeplitz matrix
+        - Occasionally, Bluetooth packets are dropped, causing a reset of the buffer of historical signals, and therefore a discontinuity in the Toeplitz matrix
 - Load these recorded samples into [PsyLink UI](https://psylink.me/s3) by copying this folder to `psylink/python/save_default`, running `ui.py`, and clicking "File" -> "Load recorded samples"

 See [load_signals.py](load_signals.py) for a sample script on how to work with these samples.